impeterk/tinyReddit/devLog.md

   This is the main focus for upcoming week.
 I really need to implement react router, so that the App feels more complete.

 - **Data fetching**
-  This one will be pain.
+  This one will be a pain.
 Altough it is the key component of user experience.
 It is really imporant, that the data that is displayed is only updated with "load more" and not redrawn.
 Right now it is not implemented :worried:.
 Only time I would like to redrawn whole data is after we change the subreddit or search for something.

 **Goals**
 - [ ] **Branches !!!** -Really new to work on this